 In other words, you want to choose the hardware that will work best with the video-editing software that you'll be using, not just hardware that's "good enough."
 Choosing the right hardware will enable your software to run more smoothly, calculate transitions and effects more quickly, and dramatically speed up rendering.

 Video-editing software in general tends to be particularly picky about hardware, but in my case there was an additional twist: The different video-processing programs that I use have different GPU requirements.
 Most notably, Magix Video Pro X needs an Intel integrated GPU for hardware encoding; but other software, such as Adobe Premiere Pro, works best with an NVIDIA GPU.

-My preferred video-editing software, DaVinci Resolve, doesn't require any particular processor brand; but does require either an Intel i9 or an AMD Ryzen 9 to work well.
-Resolve uses the processor when rendering in Native mode; so the more powerful the processor, the faster your renders will be.
+My preferred video-editing software, DaVinci Resolve Studio, doesn't require any particular processor brand; but does run best on either an Intel i9 or an AMD Ryzen 9.
+Resolve uses the processor when rendering in Native mode or when calculating effects; so the more powerful the processor, the faster your renders will be.